sushant097/ML-Interview-Preparation/ML-Interview-Preparation/MlOps-Project/Customer-Satisfaction-Zenml/README.md

 * and so on

 ## Project Features:
-* Manage and track all the training, continuous deployment and inference pipeline with Zenml.
+* Manage and track all the training, continuous deployment and inference pipeline with `zenml`.
-* Log model metrics and track it with mlflow.
+* Log model metrics and track it with `mlflow`.
-* Run the deployed model with streamlit.
+* Run the deployed model with `streamlit`.